Finite resource performance of small satellite-based quantum key distribution missions: Conclusion

 \acknowledgments

-J.S.S, T.B. and D.K.L.O. acknowledge support of the UKNQTP and the Quantum Technology Hub in Quantum Communications (EPSRC Grant EP/T001011/1).
+J.S.S, T.B., and D.K.L.O. acknowledge the support of the UKNQTP and the Quantum Technology Hub in Quantum Communications (EPSRC Grant EP/T001011/1).
 B.L.H. and T.J. acknowledge support from the Canadian Space Agency, and thank J.-P. Bourgoin for discussions.
 T.I. and A.L. acknowledge support from the Research Centres of Excellence programme supported by the National Research Foundation (NRF) Singapore and the Ministry of Education, Singapore.
+This work was supported by the EPSRC International Network in Space Quantum Technologies (grant ref: EP/W027011/1).